The Spatially Resolved Hot Gas Properties of NGC 1266's AGN-Driven Outflow: Discussion

 \subsection{Comparison to other wind hosts}

 Compared to other X-ray emitting wind hosts, NGC~1266 sits in a unique position, particularly due to its high density.
 We note that comparing $n_{\rm e}$ across different systems can introduce uncertainties due to differing volumes.
 To best compare to other AGN radio jet driven systems, we rederive the properties for NGC~1266 for the total southern and northern outflows using the spectral models in Table~\ref{table:specfitscx}.
-For comparison, we also include starburst-driven winds \citep{Lopez2020,Lopez2023,Porraz2024}.
-We compile the values in Table~\ref{table:comparison}, including the new NGC~1266 total outflow shell constraints.
+For comparison, we also include starburst-driven winds \citep{Lopez2020,Lopez2023,Porraz2024}. \edit1{We compile the values in Table~\ref{table:comparison}, including the re-derived integrated properties of the northern and southern outflow lobes of NGC~1266.
+The comparison sample was selected to include all available galaxies with spatially resolved X-ray spectroscopic measurements of outflowing gas in the literature, spanning both AGN jet-driven and starburst-driven winds, reflecting the currently limited number of such studies.}

-First, we compare our total outflow shell results for NGC~1266 to previous \textit{Chandra} X-ray derived properties of AGN hosts: M84 \citep{Bambic2023}, NGC~3801 \citep{Croston2007}, NGC~6764 \citep{Croston2008}, and the Circinus Galaxy \citep{Mingo2012}.
+First, we compare our total outflow shell results for NGC~1266 to previous \textit{Chandra} X-ray derived properties of AGN hosts: M84 \citep{Bambic2023}, NGC~3801 \citep{Croston2007}, NGC~6764 \citep{Croston2008}, the Circinus Galaxy \citep{Mingo2012}, \edit1{and Mrk 573 \citep{Paggi2012}}.
 We find that that NGC~1266, even after calculating $n_{\rm e}$ for a larger volume, still has $n_{\rm e}$ values two orders of magnitude greater than NGC~3801 and Circinus.
-Meanwhile with M84 and NGC~6764, the $n_{\rm e}$ values are similar, though NGC~1266 is still on the higher end of the ranges.
+Meanwhile with M84, \edit1{Mrk 573,} and NGC~6764, the $n_{\rm e}$ values are similar, though NGC~1266 is still on the higher end of the ranges.
 The temperatures are all roughly consistent, as expected of the hot wind phase.
 For NGC~3801, NGC~6764, and Circinus, the total thermal energies span the range of $0.5-5\times10^{55}$~erg, also roughly consistent with NGC~1266.
 Thus in this small sample, NGC~1266 is similarly energetic to other AGN though above average in hot wind densities.
 More follow-up work is needed with larger samples to truly understand where NGC~1266 lies compared to other AGN outflows.

 While NGC~1266 is not a starburst \citep{Nyland2013} as its star formation rate is too low to drive a wind \citep{Otter2024}, we still compare the outflow to other previous edge-on, spatially-resolved X-ray analysis of starburst wind hosts: M82 \citep{Lopez2020}, NGC~253 \citep{Lopez2023}, and NGC~4945 \citep{Porraz2024}.
 For these sources, the spectra were modeled for smaller regions as opposed to the total lobes as is done for the AGN studies.
 As a result, the values shown in brackets in Table~\ref{table:comparison} are most comparable between NGC~1266 and the starbursts.
 We find the values for NGC~1266 to be well within the range of the starburst galaxies except for $n_{\rm e}$ in the inner $\pm325$ that exceeds the starbursts.
 This highlights the incredibly dense nature of NGC~1266's wind likely due to its massive molecular gas reservoir being entrained by the hot phase and creating the CX emission.